ycinhdj/vcmalloc_bench/README.md

 cd into "scripts" folder with an elevated terminal run .cmd file of the desired scenario after the tests are finished run read\_n\_plot.py to generate figures

+Acknowledgment:
+This project is initiated by RCAM laboratory as part of the thesis project realized by Yacine Hadjadj and supervised by Taleb Nasreddine and CMA Zouaoui.

+Contact:
+yacine.hadjadj@univ-sba.dz
+ycin.hdj@gmail.com